cyclr/docs/pages/v2/04-embedding/04-launch/04-deploy-launch.md

 You need to set up the link that you provide so that your application makes a request to the Cyclr REST API [`/v1.0/accounts/CYCLR_ACCOUNT_API_ID/launch`](https://api.cyclr.uk/docs/index#!/Accounts/Accounts_Launch_POST) endpoint in order to obtain a LAUNCH URL.
 This directs your user to that URL when they select the link to your integrations.

+When you obtain a [Cyclr API Access Token](https://docs.cyclr.com/cyclr-api-authentication) for this call, don't use an Account Restricted Token.

+### Example request

 Replace `{{yourCyclrInstance}}` with your [API Domain](https://docs.cyclr.com/testing-cyclr-api) according to where your Cyclr Console is located, or your own domain if your Cyclr instance is self-hosted.

-When you obtain a [Cyclr API Access Token](https://docs.cyclr.com/cyclr-api-authentication) for this call, don't use an Account Restricted Token. !!!CHECK ON THIS

-### Example request

 ```json
 curl -X POST